-Tiny Detail In '13 Reasons Why' Changes The Show
+This Tiny Detail You Missed In '13 Reasons Why' Gives The Show A Whole New Meaning

 I hope you're ready, because I'm about to tell you the story of "13 Reasons Why," more specifically, a spoiler.
 And if you're listening to these tapes... then I really hope you already watched the show.